atom/atom/docs/customizing-atom.md

 You can install non-bundled packages by going to the `Available Packages` section on the `Packages` tab within the Settings panel (`cmd-,`).

+To manually install a package from [atom.io](http://atom-io.dev/packages) (emmet, in this example), run this in your shell:

+`$ apm install emmet`

+If you want to install a specific version of a package, you can do so like this:

+`$ apm install emmet@0.1.5`

 ## Customizing Key Bindings

 Atom keymaps work similarly to stylesheets.
 Just as stylesheets use selectors